-5.6.3 Training sessions can provide stakeholders with detailed information about compliance requirements, regulations, and best practices.
+- .2 simulation exercises to provide hands-on experience and practical skills development for stakeholders; and - .3 incentives and recognition mechanisms to reward individuals and organisations. - 5.7.3 Training sessions can provide stakeholders with detailed information about compliance requirements, regulations, and best practices.
 These sessions can cover various topics such as the required regulations, fuel standards, emission monitoring, reporting procedures, and enforcement mechanisms.
-Hands-on training, case studies, and interactive workshops can enhance understanding and encourage active participation.

-5.6.4 Utilising diverse communication channels is essential for reaching and engaging stakeholders effectively.
+Hands-on training, case studies, and interactive workshops can enhance understanding and encourage active participation. - 5.7.4 Utilising diverse communication channels is essential for reaching and engaging stakeholders effectively.
 This can include traditional methods such as workshops, seminars, and conferences, as well as modern approaches like webinars, online forums and social media.

-5.7 Learning from other ECAs
+5.8 Learning from other ECAs

-5.7.1 Learning from the experience from other ECAs such as the Baltic Sea area, the North Sea area, and the North American Emission Control Area, for instance by examining stakeholder engagement strategies implemented in these regions, can provide valuable insights for the Med $SO_X$ ECA.
-Understanding how stakeholders cooperate and interact in these areas can help identify successful approaches and best practices that can be adapted and replicated in the Mediterranean region.

-5.7.2 In the past, representatives from EU Member States and Canada met to discuss how to tackle sulphur emissions from commercial shipping.
+- 5.8.1 Learning from the experience from other ECAs such as the Baltic Sea area, the North Sea area, and the North American Emission Control Area, for instance by examining stakeholder engagement strategies implemented in these regions, can provide valuable insights for the Med SO_X ECA.
+Understanding how stakeholders cooperate and interact in these areas can help identify successful approaches and best practices that can be adapted and replicated in the Mediterranean region. - 5.8.2 In the past, representatives from EU Member States and Canada met to discuss how to tackle sulphur emissions from commercial shipping.
 One such meetings was hosted by the Dutch Human Environment and Transport Inspectorate (Inspectie Leefomgeving en Transport, ILT) and discussions focused on harmonising the approach by the various relevant bodies to tackling sulphur emissions.
 Harmonisation of enforcement by the collaborating countries was considered necessary to prevent unfair competition and to promote compliance.
 In these meetings, the countries agreed to implement a harmonised system of monitoring and enforcement for the Baltic Sea area, the North Sea area and the English Channel area, making the most effective possible use of people and resources.
 Issues discussed by the countries included exchanging data on non-compliant vessels and exchanging experience in the use of remote sensing (for example sniffer drones and monitoring posts), developing calculation models for auditing fuel logbooks, setting up a harmonised system for sanctions, and organising an inspection data system.

-5.8 International cooperation and coordination among Mediterranean coastal States and Stakeholders
+5.9 International cooperation and coordination among Mediterranean coastal States and Stakeholders

-5.8.1 Cooperation with other Contracting Parties to the Barcelona Convention and international organisations can support successful national implementation of MARPOL Annex VI.
+- 5.9.1 Cooperation with other Contracting Parties to the Barcelona Convention and international organisations can support successful national implementation of MARPOL Annex VI.
 Contracting Parties to the Barcelona Convention may engage in information sharing and technical assistance.
-Participation in regional or international fora allows Contracting Parties to the Barcelona Convention to exchange experiences, coordinate actions, and harmonise approaches to implementation.

-5.8.2 Contracting Parties to the Barcelona Convention may encourage and support research and development efforts aimed at advancing technologies for reducing air emissions from ships.
-They may collaborate with academic institutions and research organisations to fund and promote innovative solutions for sustainable maritime transportation.
+Participation in regional or international fora allows Contracting Parties to the Barcelona Convention to exchange experiences, coordinate actions, and harmonise approaches to implementation. - 5.9.2 Contracting Parties to the Barcelona Convention may encourage and support research and development efforts aimed at advancing technologies for reducing air emissions from ships.
+They may collaborate with academic institutions and research organisations to fund and promote innovative solutions for sustainable maritime transportation. - 5.9.3 Activity 1.4.2 ("Support the ratification and effective implementation of MARPOL Annex VI, facilitating the entry into effect of the Mediterranean Sea Emission Control Area for Sulphur Oxides and Particulate Matter (Med SO_X ECA), and explore the possible designation of the Mediterranean Sea Emission Control Area for Nitrogen Oxides (Med NO_X ECA) pursuant to MARPOL Annex VI") of the Programme of Work and Budget of the Mediterranean Action Plan (MAP) of the United Nations

-5.8.3 Activity 1.4.2 ("Support the ratification and effective implementation of MARPOL Annex VI, facilitating the entry into effect of the Mediterranean Sea Emission Control Area for Sulphur Oxides and Particulate Matter (Med SOX ECA), and explore the possible designation of the Mediterranean Sea Emission Control Area for Nitrogen Oxides (Med NOX ECA) pursuant to MARPOL Annex VI") of the Programme of Work and Budget of the Mediterranean Action Plan (MAP) of the United Nations Environment Programme (UNEP) for 2024-2025, adopted by the Twenty-third Ordinary Meeting of the Contracting Parties to the Barcelona Convention and its Protocols (COP 23), can facilitate joint enforcement efforts to address common challenges and promote best practices.
+Environment Programme (UNEP) for 2024-202512, adopted by the Twenty-third Ordinary Meeting of the Contracting Parties to the Barcelona Convention and its Protocols (COP 23), can facilitate joint enforcement efforts to address common challenges and promote best practices.

-&lt;sup>9 Decision IG.26/14.
+12 Decision IG.26/14.